Data from pacemaker

 by Penguin - 2023-09-02 06:31:22

-I found out about obtaining copies of interrogation reports from this forum (God bless some of the older members) and simply asked for mine at the end of an appointment years ago.
+I found out about obtaining copies of interrogation reports from this forum (God bless some of the older members) and simply asked for mine at the end of an appointment.
 There was no push back and a copy was provided at the point of request.
-All the techs had to do was push the print button twice instead of once!
-This continued for years and my consultant knew.

-On subsequent occasions I had some push back and I deferred to the Data Protection Manager who said that I should not have been denied my data under GDPR legislation and that the department needed some training in this respect.
+On other occasions I had some push back and I deferred to the Data Protection Manager who said that I should not have been denied my data under GDPR legislation and that the department needed some training in this respect.
 Copies were provided and apologies made.
-The Patient Records Manager agreed that I should not have been made to jump through the hoops of a Subject Access Request and that there would be no need for this going forwards.
+The Patient Records Manager agreed that you should not be made to jump through the hoops of a Subject Access Request and that there is no need for this.

 It is a shame that more clinics haven't developed patient information sessions led by experienced patients and / or attended by an EP / Cardiologist once in a while who conducts Q&A sessions.
 This kind of initiative creates more informed and involved patients and improves relationships.
 It also hits more patients at once with information that would otherwise have to be discussed in clinic on a one to one basis.
 Clearly, 'general settings' and 'general issues' would need to be the theme and clearly, current workloads in the NHS have an impact!